dplastico/dplastico.github.io/_posts/2022-05-25-Apocalypse_ctf.md

 ```
 ![](https://raw.githubusercontent.com/dplastico/dplastico.github.io/main/_posts/img/2022-05-25-12-37-13.png)

-### Exploit plan
+**Exploit plan**

-With all this information exploitation becomes trivial, as I mentioned at the begingin of the post I already explained this in several post so I will just explain a brief summary on how I will proceed to exploit it, this is just a regular ROP.
+With all this information exploitation becomes trivial, as I mentioned at the beginning of the post I already explained this in several posts so I will just explain a brief summary on how I will proceed to exploit it, this is just a regular ROP.

 1. Stage 1

 - Use the 1st vulnerability to leak a binary address
 - Calculate the base address
-- Idenetify necesary
+- Identify necessary
-- Use the puts function to print a GOT Address and leak a libc address (GOT asddress as argument of puts)
+- Use the puts function to print a GOT Address and leak a libc address (GOT address as argument of puts)
 - Restart the function or go back to main

-2. Satge 2
+2. Stage 2

 - Generate a BOF once the function is restarted
 - Identify an address with the "/bin/sh" string in libc